rwaffen/puppet-modern_shell_tools/README.md

 included are:

     bashtop-0.9.25 ... an advanced top alternative
-    broot-1.13.1   ... a tree explorer and a customizable launcher dyff-1.5.4     ... a diff tool for YAML files exa-0.10.0     ... a colorful ls replacement
+    bat-0.22.1     ... a cat(1) clone with syntax highlighting and git integration broot-1.13.1   ... a tree explorer and a customizable launcher dyff-1.5.4     ... a diff tool for YAML files exa-0.10.0     ... a colorful ls replacement